 Clarity is much better than the stock Fresnel lenses.
 Bigger sweet spot, no reflections from the ridges, no god rays.

-I do however notice some barrel distortion.
-Ironically, not nearly as bad as I see in the GearVR.
+There is some barrel distortion.
 The pre-lens distortion parameters, which are stored in a json file, need to be adjusted to account for the different lens shape. slikk66 has posted a fix with instructions here to account for the barrel distortion.
 There are separate versions for the Vive Pro, try ProV12 or ProV14.
+NEW ProV17, ProV23, and ProV24 are created with the new distortion tool.
 This is a work in progress.

 Judging from reports, it's important to note that there appears to be some significant variance between lens batches (both vive and gearvr).
 That unfortunately means the pre-lens distortion file does not work as well for some users and in some cases could be uncomfortable and even cause eyestrain.
-If that happens you will have to revert to stock or else modify the distortion file yourself (which is no easy task).
+If that happens you will have to revert to stock or else modify the distortion file yourself.

 Thanks slikk66 and wescotte for working on the distortion parameters.